Anvesh-Bunga/Certificates/README.md

 # Certificates
-A collection of my professional certifications and course completions
+A collection of my professional certifications and course completions from Anritsu.